GM Cashman signs 4-year contract to remain with Yankees - WHIZ News

-SAN DIEGO (AP) — Brian Cashman has signed a four-year contract to remain the New York Yankees Senior Vice President and General Manager.
-The announcement was made Monday during the first day of baseball’s Winter Meetings.
+SAN DIEGO (AP) — Brian Cashman is staying with the New York Yankees, signing a four-year contract to remain the team’s senior vice president and general manager.

+The announcement was made Monday at baseball’s winter meetings in San Diego.

-Cashman, New York’s GM since 1998, had been working on a handshake agreement since early November, when his five-year contract expired.
+Cashman, New York’s GM since 1998, had been working on a handshake agreement with Yankees owner Hal Steinbrenner since early November, when his five-year contract expired.

+“I know Hal stated early that he’d like to have me back and I wanted to be back,” Cashman said Monday night.
+“And so we finally had a quick conversation recently and it wasn’t dragging out, it wasn’t a lot of back and forth.
+It was something we got done rather quickly.”

 The Yankees were swept by four games in the AL Championship Series and haven’t reached the World Series since winning in 2009.
 It is the franchise’s longest title drought since an 18-year gap between 1978-96.